HajoRijgersberg/OM/README.md

 1. H. Rijgersberg, M.L.I.
 Wigham, J.L.
 Top, “How semantics can improve engineering processes.
 A case of units of measure and quantities.” *Advanced Engineering Informatics*, **25**, 2, 2011, pp. 276-287.
 2. H. Rijgersberg, M.F.J. van Assem, J.L.
 Top, “Ontology of Units of Measure and Related Concepts.” *Semantic Web*, **4**, 1, 2013, pp. 3-13.
-3. Top, J., Wigham, M., Rijgersberg, H. Semantically Enriched Spreadsheet Tables in Science and Engineering. *SEMAPRO 2014*.
+3. Top, J., Wigham, M., Rijgersberg, H. “Semantically Enriched Spreadsheet Tables in Science and Engineering.” *SEMAPRO 2014*.
 4. Mari Wigham, Hajo Rijgersberg, Martine de Vos, Jan Top.
-Semantic Support for Tables using RDF Record Table. *International Journal On Advances in Intelligent Systems*, **8** (1 and 2), 2015, 128-144.
+“Semantic Support for Tables using RDF Record Table.” *International Journal On Advances in Intelligent Systems*, **8** (1 and 2), 2015, 128-144.
-5. Jan Martin Keil, Sirko Schindler.
-Comparison and Evaluation of Ontologies for Units of Measurement. *Semantic Web*, **1**, 2018, pp. 1-19.
+5. Jan Martin Keil, Sirko Schindler, “Comparison and Evaluation of Ontologies for Units of Measurement.” *Semantic Web*, **1**, 2018, pp. 1-19.

 ### <a name="uses-of-om"></a>References to uses of OM